sib-swiss/kgsteward/example/first_steps_fuseki/README.md

 which describe what is the server `store:` and how to populate its `graphs:`.

-6. Run a SPARQL query to verify that the server is accessible and contains the expected results:
+4. Run a SPARQL query to verify that the server is accessible and returns the expected results:

 ```
 curl \